 If you noticed, durian sellers often toss the fruit around and tap it with a knife.
 They do that to check which part of the fruit is ripe.
-When they do that, you should listen for tapping sounds.
+When they do that, you should listen to tapping sounds.
 You can also shake the fruit and listen for any movement.
-If you don’t hear any sound, the durian may be underripe or overripe while fresh durians will rattle in effect.
+If you don’t hear any sound, the durian may be underripe or overripe, while fresh durians will rattle.

 Appearance of the durian

-We rely heavily on our sight when it comes to deciding whether the food is fresh or had gone bad.
+We rely heavily on our sight when deciding whether the food is fresh or has gone bad.
 Likewise, the colour of the durian flesh will tell whether it’s sweet or bitter.
-Depending on the type of durian you choose, the flesh can either be yellow, bright yellow, pale yellow, or yellowish orange.
-You can check the colour by asking the seller to pry open the durian.
+Depending on the type of durian you choose, the flesh can be yellow, bright yellow, pale yellow, or yellowish orange.
+You can check the colour by asking the seller to pry the durian.
 Besides, it’s also important to check the colour of the husk so that you’ll be getting fresh durians.
-If you see a hint of yellow on the husk, don’t make the purchase as it may be days old.
+If you see a hint of yellow on the husk, don’t purchase it, as it may be days old.

 Do your homework